 These candidates are generally high-risk candidates for temporary or durable mechanical circulatory support.
-While the original Region 5 workgroup proposed that most of these candidates are appropriately assigned to status 4 per new policy, there was consensus on the CHD workgroup that patients are both higher risk for mechanical support and may have difficulty meeting the stringent hemodynamic and other sub-criteria required to qualify for Status 3 in the new policy.
+While the original Region 5 workgroup proposed that most of these candidates are appropriately assigned to status 4 per new policy, there was consensus on the CHD workgroup that patients are both higher risk for complications or lack of stabilization on mechanical support and may have difficulty meeting the stringent hemodynamic and other sub-criteria required to qualify for Status 3 in the new policy.

-While the guidance restates policy in some cases and may be redundant, the new allocation policy is complex and its application to CHD patients may not be immediately evident.
-Public comment for the heart allocation proposal indicated confusion regarding how policy applies to CHD patients continues to exist.
-RRBs may therefore get exception requests for scenarios already captured within the new policy language.
-Therefore, the guidance reiterates how policy applies to CHD candidates and includes policy citations in the guidance document as reference.
+While the guidance restates policy in some cases and may be redundant, the new allocation policy is complex and its application to ACHD patients may not be immediately evident.
+Public comment for the heart allocation proposal continued to indicate confusion regarding how policy applies to ACHD patients.
+RBs may therefore get exception requests for scenarios already captured within the new policy language.
+Therefore, the guidance reiterates how policy applies to ACHD candidates and includes policy citations in the guidance document as reference.